mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The Corporation invested in the planet's infrastructure and today thousands of domed cities dot the planet's surface.
 Increasingly, the government of Vorito and the executives of GeDeCo became intertwined, until the world became a corporate asset.
-The Governor- General of Vorito is appointed by the GeDeCo board.
+The Governor-General of Vorito is appointed by the GeDeCo board.

 Vorito Highport was completed in 991, signalling a new and bold period in the world's participation in Imperium/Hierate trade and in the development of the whole subsector.
-The Highport was a cutting- edge class A, a Technology Level 15 starport and shipyard capable of building new megafreighters and escorts for the Corporation.
+The Highport was a cutting-edge class A, a Technology Level 15 starport and shipyard capable of building new megafreighters and escorts for the Corporation.

 In 1098, terrorists attacked and destroyed Vorito Highport.
 At the